Illegal - Justice, Out of Order

 Illegal - Justice, Out of Order is an Indian legal thriller web series directed by Sahir Raza, starring Neha Sharma, Akshay Oberoi, Kubbra Sait, Piyush Mishra and Satyadeep Mishra.
 A courtroom drama where an idealistic lawyer finds herself trapped in the murky world of criminal law.
 The web series premiered on Voot on 12 May 2020.

 Plot

 The plot revolves around Niharika Singh who is a lawyer and is hired by a renowned law firm which is run by Janardhan Jaitley.
 Throughout the series, Niharika makes several shocking revelations.
-She is forced to work on other cases as supposed on the one she was hired for which revolved around rape and sexual harassment charges.
+She is forced to work on other cases as opposed to the one she was hired for, which revolved around rape and sexual harassment charges.